Agness Lazaro Jajimo

 I am 11 years old.
 I have a brother and sister, and we live with our grandparents.
 My mother left when I was young, and our father couldn’t cope with looking after us after she left.
 I walk an hour to school.
-I like English and Mathematics most as I get the highest marks in them.
+I like English and mathematics the most as I get the highest marks in them.
 I love playing football at school too.
 After school I wash the dishes and play football again.
-I want to be a doctor and help lots of people when I grow up.
+I want to become a doctor and help lots of people when I grow up.

 Fadhili Pius Mushi

 I am 12 years old.
 I live together with my father and my stepmother in Kambi ya Chupa.
 My parents have a small shop.
 I walk an hour to school.
 I like to be at school with my friends, and I like to study.
 After school I collect water from the community tap and bring it home to wash the floor and my clothes.
-After finishing my jobs I play football.
+After finishing my chores I play football.
 When I grow up I want to build houses for other people, and a big house for me and my family.

 Faraja Samwel Meng´oriki

 I am an 11 year old boy.
 I live with my mother and also 2 two cousins because my aunt died and my mother takes care of them now.
 I have never seen my father.
 It takes me 45 minutes to walk to school.
 In school I like to see my friends.
-My favourite subject is Science.
+My favourite subject is science.
 After school I wash my clothes and feed the chickens.
 Then I study and rest.
 When I am older I want to work for the government.

 Jane Erick Mangaru

 I am a 12 year old girl.
 I live with my mother, stepfather, brother and sister in Kwa Mrefu.
 In school I like English, dance and drumming lessons the most.
 After school I wash my school uniform and the dishes.
 Then I love skipping rope with my friends in my free time.
 I hope one day I will become a doctor.